atmelcorp/proximetry-cloud-agent/documentation/prox_param.rst

 Configuration parameters are user-defined settings that controls various aspects of the application behavior.
 Configuration Parameters can be controlled from the Proximetry Portal Web UI.
-An example configuration parameter can be “Light Control” allowing to turn on or off a light bulb.
+An example configuration parameter can be "Light Control" allowing to turn on or off a light bulb.

 API